 How to Forge Community, Make Connections, and Write Your Masterpiece

 Sweat clung to my clammy brow.
-My heart pounded at my ribs like hail rattling on a tin roof.
+My heart pounded at my ribs like hail on a tin roof.
 I placed my fingers against the keyboard of my laptop, but my hands didn't seem to possess the strength to type.

 I was about to begin writing my first novel, and I was terrified.

 I hadn't yet drafted a single word, yet already I wanted to quit, throw in the towel, pretend it never happened.
-Every inch of my body was telling me to close the computer, grab a snack from the kitchen, and sit my butt down in front of a television for some mind-numbing TV time.
+Every inch of my body was telling me to close the computer, grab a snack from the kitchen, and sit my butt down in front of the television for some mind-numbing TV time.

 But I couldn't quit.

-In the three other rooms of the small apartment that I was in sat writers struggling with the exact same fears and doubts as me.
+In the three other rooms of that small apartment sat other writers struggling with the same fears and doubts as me.
 If I gave up, they would know; it would be a public failure.

 So rather than give in to fear, I began to type.